www-py/wwwpy/docs/rpc.md

 ### Calling browser-side functions from the server

 The following code is an example of how to call a browser-side function from the server.
-It's a tricky example, because it calls all the connected clients from inside a server-side function.
+This is a tricky example because it calls all the connected clients from inside a server-side function.

 ```python
 from wwwpy.server.configure import websocket_pool